kfrz/musketeers/README.md

 # Musketeers

+This application is publically available [via Heroku, found here](https://musketeers-production.herokuapp.com).

 ## Scenario

 The year is 2030.
 Elon Musk, the Marsfather, has declared intergalactic war against robot-kind.
 It is your duty as the Overseer to seek out and accredit an envoy of the galaxy's best Gunslingers to provide them with the acclaim necessary to defeat humanity's greatest enemy.

 Completed as a technical exercise during interview process for [Credly](0).